-Another commonality of WeWork is that they boosted the billions of dollars of revenue when their profit was in the negative.
+Another commonality of WeWork is that they boosted billions of dollars of revenue when their profit was in the negative.

 This leads me to ask the question – What happens to Compass later this year when they’ve burned through money?
 Compass once had more than a billion dollars in the bank.
 Now it has less than half and they’re still losing money at a high burn rate.
-Please comment on what you think Compass can do to recover or if you think they will recover.
+Please comment on what you think Compass can do to recover or if you think it will recover.

 Better Mortgage Could be In Trouble